What is it?

 Payment of £30.00 received after the 14 days has expired will be considered as part-payment and the balance will remain due.

 - The PCN shows the alleged contravention together with the place, time and date that it occurred.
-If you feel it was wrongly issued, you can make a written appeal to the City Council.
+If you feel it was incorrectly issued, you can make an appeal here.

 - If your appeal is rejected you will be sent a reply explaining the reasons why, and advising what you can do next.

-- If your appeal is accepted the PCN will be withdrawn and you will receive written notification.
+- If your appeal is accepted the PCN will be withdrawn and you will be notified.

 Notice to owner